jurios/laravel-i18n/README.md

 });
 ```

-Now, if you call to `php artisan route:list` will see new routes added to your list that they will be used by `laravel-i18n`.
+Now, if you call to `php artisan route:list` will see the new routes added to your list that they will be used
+by `laravel-i18n`.

+You can start manage `laravel-i18n` with `/i18n` path.

+#### Enabling your languages
+There are 184 languages added which can use in `laravel-i18n`.
+However, you aren't going to use all of them.
+That's why
+you need to enable only the languages that will be usable in your project.
+The disabled languages will be ignored by
+`laravel-i18n`.
+You enable or disable languages when you want even if they have translations.
+The translations will keep
+in database although you disable the language.

+You can enable or disable languages in `laravel-i18n` settings visiting `i18n/settings/languages`.

 #### Start using the translation system